-At Concordia, spiritual learning goes hand in hand with service leadership, as both methodologies take students out of their deep academic studies for a moment to contemplate their place in our world, our shared experiences, and their role in helping others.
+At Concordia, values-based education goes hand in hand with service leadership, as both methodologies take students out of their deep academic studies for a moment to contemplate their place in our world, our shared experiences, and their role in helping others.

 “They are directly connected because we believe that service leadership is born out of spiritual learning.
-Teaching young people how to be service leaders is only valuable if they understand the why of what they're doing, why they're serving, why they should be motivated to love other people,” said Mizel
+Teaching young people how to be servant leaders is only valuable if they understand the why of what they're doing, why they're serving, why they should be motivated to love other people,” said Mizel.

 According to LeeAnne Lavender, Service Learning Coach at Concordia Shanghai, service learning helps equip our students to develop and improve the skills that will help them take what they have learned and apply it in real world ways that have a positive impact on their community.

 “Service leadership in an educational context is so key in terms of modeling what it means to care about the planet, to serve other people, and to try and serve the world around us,” said Lavender.